 Don’t get me wrong, I am all for sidestepping stuffy jargon with an upbeat, conversational tone that really delivers the goods.
 Google concurs.
 It’s useful for users, so it’s valuable for business.

-But instead of going into super buddy-buddy, palsy-walsy, oh-em-gee u r like my best fwiend or possible lover territory, why not do some actual time on the floor, researching the language and tone of your actual, real-life customers?
+But instead of going into super buddy-buddy, palsy-walsy, oh-em-gee u r like my best fwiend or possible lover territory, why not do some actual time on the floor, researching the language and tone of your warm-blooded, real-life customers?

 Doing so will help your content sound more authentic and make room for trust.
 And trust is the gateway to winning prospects.